-In Figure 6 we see a similar encoding of natural numbers at the type level, and an encoding of sequences with encoded lengths.
+A Comparison of Formal Reasoning Systems.
+In the Coq and Twelf encodings in Figure 3 we see a similar encoding of natural numbers at the type level, and an encoding of sequences with encoded lengths.
 In Coq the definition of plus is defined by structural induction over nat types, but the definition of append is given by a series of commands (Introduction, EApply, Simpl etc.) that guide the Coq theorem prover to construct a proof object with the given type.
 The append function is then extracted (not shown) from this proof object.
 In the Twelf encoding the plus function and the append function are encoded as logic programs.

-The big advantage of the Ω mega approach is that the program is the logic.
+The big advantage of the $\Omega$ mega approach is that the program is the logic.
 There is no translation between programming notation to some external reasoning tool.
 Second, there is no need to switch gears when reasoning about the system.
 Rather than thinking in terms of our implementation programming language, in Coq we must think in terms of proof tactics, and in Twelf (given that the vast majority of programs are not written in Prolog) we must think in terms of logic programs.